F-Gallego/FWB-CTF/docs/Hands-on-Labs/08-sql-injection.md

     ![LE3 MLA img1](LE3-MLA-img1.png)

 1. Because we are using a pre-trained data model based on a wildcard url, we will need to use a domain name.
 For this test, we are going to edit the **/etc/hosts** file on Kali.
 This will allow us to locally resolve **student.fwebtraincse.com**.
 Open a new Terminal and use the directional arrows on your keyboard to navigate.
-When you get to the bottom of the hosts file, input **fortiweb-public-ip** **student.fwebtraincse.com**.
+When you get to the bottom of the hosts file, input **FORTIWEB PUBLIC IP** **student.fwebtraincse.com**.
 Use INSERT to start editing the file.
 To exit saving the file: ESC then type ```wq!``` and ENTER.
 To exit without saving: ESC then type ```q!``` and ENTER

     ![LE3 MLA img2](LE3-MLA-img2.png)